 Out of all the clubs, Berghain is maybe the most difficult to enter.
 But, if you know what you’re doing, it can still be surprisingly easy.
 The first stage is the Berghain outfit.
 There is plenty of space inside to change into something more you.
 To get in, you need a perfectly sculpted, casual Berghain outfit.

 What is a perfect Berghain outfit?
 Firstly, dark colors.
 Black, grey.
 Secondly, simple.
-Jeans, fishnets, comfortable shoes (no boat shoes!), some black eyeliner.
+Jeans, fishnets, comfortable shoes (no boat shoes!), and some black eyeliner.
 The Berghain doorman doesn’t appreciate those who try too hard, so stick to simple alternative chic.
-Don’t be too classy, remember you’re partying in a smoky warehouse sex-den; not dining at the Ritz.
+Don’t be too classy, remember you’re partying in a smoky warehouse sex den; not dining at the Ritz.

 Channel your inner supermodel, and you can win the battle of charisma against the Berghain doorman.